IrfanUruchi/automated-license-plate-gate-control/README.md

 - Configure your whitelist in config/whitelist.txt (one plate per line).
 - Run the recognition script on the Pi
 - When a plate matches, the gate will open automatically and log the event to logs/

+## Contributing

+Feel free to open issues or submit pull requests.
+For major changes, please open an issue first to discuss what you’d like to change.

 ## License